 Ages 14-18

-We are proud to offer the PEERS® Program, an evidence-based social skills curriculum for motivated teens, as part of our Pathways to Independence Program.
-Middle schoolers can participate in a two-week middle school PEERS® group for an additional fee, running from 8:00–9:30 am.
-This schedule ensures they can fully enjoy the rest of the full summer camp experience.
+We’re proud to integrate the PEERS® Program, an evidence-based social skills curriculum, into our Pathways to Independence program for motivated teens.
+Middle school campers can also join a two-week PEERS® group (8:00–9:30 a.m.) for an additional fee, allowing them to participate in both PEERS® and the full camp experience.

-Our dedicated staff supports campers with a 5:1 ratio, ensuring individualized care.
-Many campers join through Extended School Year (ESY) funding, and we’re happy to work with your school district to facilitate enrollment.
+Our compassionate team maintains a 4:1 camper-to-staff ratio, ensuring personalized support and meaningful connections.
+Many families participate through Extended School Year (ESY) funding.
+We are happy to work with your school district to coordinate enrollment.

 Neurodiverse learners entering grades 2 through 12.